ederdoski/SimpleRecommendationsAndroidTV/README.md

 ## Introduction

-AndroidTV allows you to communicate through an API to the TV launcher providing easy access to content of your application without having to enter it.
-This project is a simple interface to facilitate the use of the AndroidTV Recommendations Row, I hope it saves you time of programming :).
+AndroidTV allows you to communicate through an API to the TV launcher, which allows you to easily access the content of your application without having to enter.
+This project is a simple interface to facilitate the use of the Row of Android TV Recommendations, trying to show content cards in the launcher of AndroidTV devices making a minimum configuration, I hope it saves you programming time :).

 ## Install